 This small shoulder bag is part of Domke’s “Next Generation”.
 It makes an excellent choice for a mirrorless camera system when you just want o carry a lightweight setup in a super durable shoulder bag.
 The waxed material is water resistant and tough as nails so whilst this is a fairly pricey little bag, it’s one that will last a lifetime and its character grows even more with each day of usage.

-15. Petzl Tikka R+ Headlamp – BUY – Amazon
+15. Petzl Swift RL Headlamp – BUY – Amazon

 16. Create A Blurb Book – Get 15% off your first order by clicking here